remiroazocar/remiroazocar.github.io/about.md

 <p align="justify">My research is on the interface between statistics and health economics and outcomes research.
 I am working on an assortment of methodological and applied problems ranging over survival analysis, indirect treatment comparison, multi-state modelling and Bayesian data analysis.
 I am also active as a consultant to the pharmaceutical industry on statistical issues arising in health technology appraisal and evidence based medicine.

-*Interests: Biostatistics, survival analysis, indirect treatment comparison, cost-effectiveness modelling, multi-state modelling, Bayesian statistics, machine learning, oncology, causal inference.*</p>
+<i>Interests: Biostatistics, survival analysis, indirect treatment comparison, cost-effectiveness modelling, multi-state modelling, Bayesian statistics, machine learning, oncology</i></p>

 ### Teaching